davidfrantz/force/docs/source/history/vdev.rst

     Thanks to Max Freudenberg for suggesting and testing this feature.

+  - A new feature was added to write a provenance table to the output directory to trace input-output relations

 - **FORCE L2PS**

   - scattered nodata pixels occured in Sentinel-2 imagery at random locations.